-In 2016 Inventory for emission calculation new 2006 IPCC Guidelines was used.
-Recalculations are mainly made because of correction of errors and usage of higher tier metod for emission calculation.
+In 2017 Inventory recalculations are mainly made according to ESD and UNFCCC experts review teams and because of correction of errors and usage of higher tier metod for emission calculation.

 10.4.
 PLANNED IMPROVEMENTS, INCLUDING IN RESPONSE TO THE REVIEW PROCESS